reapp/reapp/UPGRADE.md

 time you can.
 We need to test it but the change in structure enables this, in practice.

 ## 0.7

+#### In general, if you haven't customized your app much, it may be better to create a new reapp folder and copy in your changes

 For CLI 0.7 we've added iOS builds and layouts.
 If you want to read on multiple builds,check out  [multiple build files](https://github.com/reapp/reapp#custom-builds).